Confluences of the Painleve equations, Cherednik algebras and q-Askey scheme: Confluent Zhedanov algebras and q-Askey scheme

 \begin{lm} The continuous dual $q$-Hahn polynomials:

 where $a=-\frac{u_1}{k_1}$, $b= u_1 k_1$, $c=-\frac{\sqrt{q}}{u_0}$, are eigenfunctions of the $K_0$ operator:

 \end{lm}

-\proof Note that the confluent Zhedanov algebra $\mathcal Z_V\backslash\langle Q=Q_0\rangle$ is obtined as the limit for $d\to 0$ of the general Zhedanov algebra $\mathcal Z\backslash\langle Q=Q_0\rangle$.
-Analogously, the representation (\ref{eq:basicV1}, \ref{eq:basicV2}) is the limit as $d\to 0$ of the representation (\ref{eq:basic4},\ref{eq:basic5}) of the general Zhedanov algebra and the continuous dual $q$-Hahn polynomials are obtained as limit for $d\to 0$ of the Askey--Wilson polynomilas. \endproof
+\proof Note that the confluent Zhedanov algebra $\mathcal Z_V\slash\langle \mathcal C= \mathcal C_0\rangle$ is obtined as the limit for $d\to 0$ of the general Zhedanov algebra $\mathcal Z\slash\langle \mathcal C= \mathcal C_0\rangle$.
+Analogously, the representation (\ref{eq:basicV1}, \ref{eq:basicV2}) is the limit as $d\to 0$ of the representation (\ref{eq:basic4},\ref{eq:basic5}) of the general Zhedanov algebra and the continuous dual $q$-Hahn polynomials are obtained as limit for $d\to 0$ of the Askey--Wilson polynomilas.
+As a consequence this proof follows from the fact that the Askey--Wilson polynomials are eigenfunctions of the operator $K_0$ defined by (\ref{eq:basic5}). \endproof

 \begin{lm} The representation (\ref{eq:basicV1},\ref{eq:basicV2}) is faithful. \end{lm}

 \proof This proof follows the same lines as the proof of Theorem 2.2 in \cite{K1}, where we replace the Askey-Wilson polynomials by the dual $q$-Hahn polynomials. \endproof